 However , in the event that one of the co-owners is awarded a part greater than the one that belongs to him , in this case, it will be considered that said part constitutes a capital gain for the co-owner, with which, retention must be practiced. of 3% on said excess part .

 In other words, for example, let’s imagine that there is a case in which “A” and “B” have a property in Spain in which 65% is shared for “A” and 35% for “B”.
 In this case, if a condominium dissolution occurs in which it is established that each one keeps 50% of the property, it will be considered that “B” has obtained 15% more than what he has contributed.
 That is, contributing a value of 35% obtained a result of 50 %, with which, that 15% surplus will be considered as a capital gain, and “A” will be forced to retain 3% of the value of that 15% to ” B”.

 In the same way, let’s imagine that there is another example in which ” B” receives, in addition to his 35% of the property, a cash conversation of €50,000.
 In the same way, said compensation in cash would be subject to 3% retention, because it represents one of the existing assets of “B”.

 OTHER TAXES FOR VENDORS-PLUSVALÍA

 Mainly, the PLUSVALÍA, is a tax over the increase of the value of the land in which your property is, from the buying and the selling time.
-It is the sole tax that we are not in the position to calculate previously to the sale, because depends on specific criteria from the town hall.
-And only after completion they quote it in some municipalities.
+It is the sole tax that we are not in the position to calculate previously to the sale, because depends on specific criteria from the Town Hall.

 In these cases, a retention from the buyer to the seller is enough to cover the payment of this tax.
 Overall when seller is leaving the country after the sale.